When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Even if you’re not interested in snowboarding or skiing, there is a little something for everyone.

-In the evening, when you’re done playing in the snow, grab some dinner at the Village and then head a little way out of town to the hot springs.
+In the evening, when you’re done playing in the snow, grab some dinner in the Village and then head a little way out of town to the hot springs.

-After a long day on the slopes, it feels amazing to be soaking in natural hot springs, watching the shooting stars above, and relaxing in the warm and cold contrast.
+After a long day on the slopes, it feels amazing to soak in natural hot springs, watch the shooting stars above, and relax in the contrast of warm water and cold air.

 But don’t forget to bring towels so the run back to the car isn’t miserable!
 There are so many wonderful things to do in Mammoth in winter.
 Enjoy.